 What does all of this actually mean for the world of education?

-Fortunately, at a time when lesson planning, learning a new skill and making time to support learners in a challenging world of 3D development might sound out of reach, the mountain we perceive ahead may require just a few gradual steps to get your students up and running and designing with remarkable 3D tools for creativity.
+Fortunately, at a time when lesson planning, learning a new skill and making time to support learners in a challenging world of 3D development might sound out of reach, this mountain we brave ahead may require just a few gradual steps to get your students up and running, designing with remarkable 3D tools for creativity.
 Onshape, CoSpaces and TinkerCAD have all upped their game, and in addition to rolling out amazing new development options and features, they also packed their education offerings with support, lessons, project ideas and everything a teacher could ever expect from even the most expensive curriculums (and they all have free subscription options for students and teachers alike).

 By far my favorite, my go to design tool, because it truly does everything and works on anything, Onshape reigns supreme as the leader in Computer Aided Design (CAD) for education.
 The reasons I love Onshape are too numerous to list, but you can find a few details about how I use it in this blog from Onshape.
 What makes Onshape most attractive for educators is not only the ease of use, and how much faster it is to learn than heavyweights CAD software like Autodesk Inventor or Fusion 360, but the fact it is in the cloud, which saves so much headache and frustration for both students and teachers.

 Also, Onshape has teamed up with some of the best start ups around to enhance their lightweight CAD tool, and connect you with partner apps.
 Take KiriMoto for instance, which can set up Gcode for 3D print slicing, CNC milling or laser cutting.
 Want to see your 3D part in Augmented Reality with a real world backdrop to make sure it is a good fit and flows with your design aesthetic?
 Onshape has an app for that.
 It is called ARbase, and it is integrated into their browser and can allow you to see your parts in a brilliant AR view.
-Also, there is Reality Server, once a partner app in Onshape, it has now quite recently been adapted to allow for high resolution image generation of your models to create photorealistic renderings right in the Onshape web browser and is fully integrated in the Enterprise plan.
-We asked, they made it happen, because Onshape has their finger on our pulse as EDU usera, and is giving us everything we need, in the cloud, for free.
+Also, there is Reality Server, once a partner app in Onshape, now recently adapted to allow for high resolution image generation of your models to create photorealistic renderings right in the Onshape web browser.
+Just around the coner is a new CAM integration for CNC, as the list of new features and releases just keeps coming.
+We asked, they made it happen, because Onshape has their finger on our pulse as EDU users, and is giving us everything we need, in the cloud, for free.

 Although I don’t use TinkerCAD for 3D development, I can’t help sharing where I have found success with TinkerCAD.
 It is simply the easiest to use of any CAD software available, and it does some 3D printing development as well as the pro level options.
 As much as I love Onshape, TinkerCAD is a great place to start your youngest 3D artists, designers and developers (I would say it is appropriate for students up to 6th grade, then I transition them into Onshape, because they have outgrown its potential).
 While Onshape takes a couple of class periods to get the hang of, TinkerCAD is usually great for the new kid who stumbles into your class mid-year and has never seen a 3D printer before.
 You can get that kid up and running in TinkerCAD, show them a few moves and they are off dragging and dropping shapes, scaling, grouping and resizing, and then, bonk goes the flash drive, off to the 3D printer.
 They can design, build and even print their first model on day one, presuming you have a 3D printer available.

 Diving Deeper, TinkerCAD has expanded to offer some really cool options like TinkerCAD Circuits.
 Along with their amazing development options, they provide plenty of support, videos and a gallery of examples.
 This allows students to use a 2D interface to design circuits, use breadboards and components and even program on an Arduino with block or text code.
-Instead of using really flat 2D components and parts like the old Java sims, this simulator is 3Dish, with some nice lighting, color and shading accents to make parts look really nice, making them easy to visualize in the real world visual transition when going back and forth to the circuit.
+Instead of using really flat 2D components and parts like the old Flash sims, this simulator is 3Dish, with some nice lighting, color and shading accents to make parts look really nice, making them easy to visualize in the real world visual transition when going back and forth to the circuit.
 Although, I can’t call it the heartbeat of the metaverse, it is a sort of step child that I think represents the transition away from old out of date lackluster 2D electronics simulators.
 TinkerCAD is a great tool from CAD giant Autodesk, and I think it is their best product, and it’s totally free!
+Oh, and they have some new coding features that allow for animation of their 3D models now too (I’ll be playing around with this in 22-23 for sure).

-So, the gap that most educators perceive as a Grand Canyon like divide between them and their gammer students, the minecraft generation and these wacky COVID Era Kids we just can’t see to make progress with, is actually just a few clicks away in total span away on an ambitious night.
+So, the gap that most educators perceive as a Grand Canyon like divide between them and their gammer students, the minecraft generation and these wacky COVID Era Kids we just can’t seem to make progress with, is actually just a few clicks away on an ambitious night.
 This does not require a steep mountainous climb up the 3D development slopes, just a few toe dips into the Metaverse, and then an ensuing splash once you fall in love with the potential of 3D tools for learning.
+It’s time to become fully immersed.